Evolution of octupole deformation and collectivity in neutron-rich lanthanides: Results and discussions

 \subsection{Potential energy surfaces}

 The $(\beta_{2}$, $\beta_{3})$ Gogny-HFB SCMF-PESs obtained for the considered Xe, Ba, Ce, and Nd nuclei are depicted in Fig.~\ref{fig:pesdft}.
-Nearly spherical absolute minima are predicted at $N=84$ with $\beta_{3}=0$ and $0.0\leqslant\beta_{2}\leqslant0.1$.
 In a number of nuclei close to the neutron number $N=88$ a minimum with $\beta_{3}\approx 0.1$ is obtained.
 The most prominent example is the Ba chain where four of the studied isotopes exhibit a (static) octupole-deformed ground state.
 These SCMF results are consistent with the empirical fact that octupole correlations are enhanced near $Z=56$ and $N=88$.
 For heavier nuclei, the ground state is reflection symmetric while the potential is still rather soft along the $\beta_{3}$-direction.
 Note, that this octupole softness, characteristic of an octupole vibrational regime, indicates that octupole correlations are still important even though the global minimum of the PESs occur at $\beta_{3}= 0$.
 On the other hand, the $\beta_{2}$ value at the minimum increases with neutron number.

 In Fig.~\ref{fig:pesibm} we have plotted the corresponding IBM-PESs.
 Comparing with Fig.~\ref{fig:pesdft} we conclude that the essential features of the SCMF-PESs in the vicinity of the global minimum are reproduced by the IBM-PESs.
+However, some differences are observed: for $^{150}$Ce and $^{150}$Nd the IBM-PESs exhibit global minima at non-zero $\beta_{3}$ deformation, whereas the SCMF-PESs for these nuclei show reflection symmetric ($\beta_{3}=0$) minima.
+A closer look reveals that those discrepancies are rather insignificant and they should have little impact on the spectroscopic properties: the depth of the octupole deformed IBM-PES minima do not exceed 20 keV and the SCMF-PES are are also considerably soft along the $\beta_{3}$ direction.
 For lighter isotopes, the IBM-PESs are much flatter than the SCMF-PESs.
 This is a feature already observed in previous studies using the SCMF-to-IBM mapping procedure \cite{nomura2020oct,nomura2021oct}.
-It is a consequence of the mapped IBM being built on a restricted model (valence) space while the SCMF model considers all the nucleons.
+It is another consequence of the mapped IBM being built on a restricted model (valence) space while the SCMF model considers all the nucleons.

 The parameters of the mapped IBM Hamiltonian are shown in Figs.~\ref{fig:parameter}(a) to \ref{fig:parameter}(h) while the proportionality constants $C_{\lambda}$ are depicted in Figs.~\ref{fig:parameter}(i) and \ref{fig:parameter}(j).
 Most of the Hamiltonian parameters exhibit a gradual change as functions of the neutron number and their systematic trend is similar in neighboring isotopic chains.
 The stability of those parameters as functions of the nucleon number is particularly important and satisfying, as it reveals the robustness of the mapping procedure in the considered mass region.